FaezeMqFr/Variational_Autoencoder/README.md

 - Matplotlib

 ## Project Structure
 - `vae_mnist.ipynb`: Jupyter notebook for training the VAE model on the MNIST dataset.
 - `vae_cifar10.ipynb`: Jupyter notebook for training the VAE model on the CIFAR-10 dataset.
-- `vae.py`: Contains the VAE model architecture and related functions.
-- `utils.py`: Utility functions for data loading, preprocessing, and visualization.
-- `outputs/`: Directory to save trained models and generated samples.

 ## References